Last Updated on February 9, 2021 by Maggie Sutton

 The best home value estimator you can get is a professional appraiser, and the home appraisal process is very straightforward.
 A professional, third-party appraiser will tour a home and conduct a thorough inspection.
 They will look for all those things an online estimator might miss within the home and then conduct a comparative market analysis to arrive at an appraised value.

-If you’re looking to buy a home, the appraisal will only happen after you’ve put in an offer and it’s been accepted.
+If you’re looking to buy, the appraisal will only happen after you’ve put in an offer and it’s been accepted.
 The appraisal is to make sure the value of the property matches up with what the bank is willing to loan you.
 If you’re looking to sell your home, you could hire an appraiser as a first step to determine what your home is worth.

 If you are a member of one of our hero groups — law enforcement, firefighters and EMS, teachers, military personnel and healthcare professionals — you could save money on a home appraisal using our local deals page.

 The best home value estimator is the one that gives you the most accurate and reliable information possible.
-Online tools from major real estate websites are a good place to start and can help refine your home search or give you a general idea of the value of your home.
-But you will ultimately need to have a professional take a look at an individual property to determine its true value.
+Online tools from major real estate websites are a good place to start.
+They can help refine your home search or give you a general idea of the value of your home.
+But you will ultimately need to have a professional take a look at a property to determine its true value.
 By embracing both free online tools and leveraging the experts on your real estate team, you can go from vague guess to accurate estimate and get the best possible price for your next home purchase or sale.

-Want to save money when buying or selling a home?
+Want to save money when buying and/or selling a home?
 Register with Homes for Heroes and you could save an average of $2,400 on your next real estate transaction.